superphy/kmer/proposal.md

 As whole genome sequencing has become more affordable and easier to access it has since become the standard for STEC analysis.
 WGS is used for routine identification, characterization, and surveillance of STEC.
 While there is a wealth of genomic data there have been few large-scale studies linking phenotypic traits to their genome sequence.
-As well the specific link between between phenotype and genotype relating to factors that influence human illness, bacterial survival and virulence is still largly unknown.
+As well, the specific link between between phenotype and genotype relating to factors that influence human illness, bacterial survival and virulence is still largly unknown.
 There have been other studies focusing on well-known virulence factor differences or broad differences between bacterial groups but a fine-grain analysis of phenotypic differences among STEC has largely been absent.